ArtemShkumat/AiGM/Documentation/Architecture.md

 *   **Combat State:** Ensure `active_combat.json` is reliably created at the start and deleted *only after* successful summarization.
 *   **Stat Block Creation:** Handle potential failures during on-demand stat block creation gracefully (e.g., notify user combat cannot start).
 *   **Combat Processor Validation:** `CombatResponseProcessor` should rigorously validate LLM state updates (success counts, condition application) against game rules.

+*   **Time Management:**
+    - All game time is stored as ISO 8601 formatted strings and parsed to DateTimeOffset objects when needed in-memory.
+    - The ScenarioProcessor initializes game time from scenario settings or defaults to current system time.
+    - Time progression is handled through explicit updates to the world.json file's gameTime property.
+    - Time-related prompts should reference the centralized game time rather than using separate time tracking mechanisms.
+    - When deserializing time values from LLM responses, always validate and sanitize the format.

 *   **NPC Location Context:** The system tracks NPCs exclusively via their `currentLocationId` property.
 There are no separate visibility flags or location-based NPC lists.
 This simplifies the architecture and ensures a single source of truth for NPC positioning.
 The narrative description of NPCs (whether they're described visually, by name, etc.) is managed through the DM prompt based on narrative context rather than explicit visibility flags.